 Firstly, it is the duty of government and the people to identify the aspects of crimes in teenagers.
 After that, there should be workshop and seminars which should highlight the consequences of committing crimes.
 It is also the responsibility of parents and guardian to have an eye on their children’s activities.
 While making little efforts, one can save many criminal activities in their surroundings.

-Secondly, People who were the part of immoral doings and became good citizen after prison could help teenager in eradicating this short of sins.
+Secondly, people who were the part of immoral doings and became good citizens after prison could help teenagers in eradicating this short of sins.
 They have personally experienced all the suffering they had to go through after compelling crime.
 They know the possible reason, why and how youngsters get involved in such cruel doings.
 Their worlds would leave undeniable impressions on people minds and will help to eliminate crime from the society.

 Finally, I strongly believe that once a criminal is not always a criminal.
 If one has regret about his past and has changed himself should be treated like a normal human being.
 Furthermore, they could help teenager from remaining away crimes while telling them about their sacrifice of time, health and family.